21crickets/21crickets.github.io/docs/index.md

 > We have not released the LTS version yet.
 At the following link, you will know that there are stable and draft versions.
 So, both of them do not count as latest-version-Stable.ASAP, we will release links with the LTS flag.

+# Welcome

+It is an open ecosystem that welcomes external participation from start-ups in the music industry who are interested in building innovative technologies and services to generate new sources of value for both musicians and listeners.
+We aim to continually make our blockchain more Stable, Sustainable, Secure, and Scalable (4S).

 # Environmental issues
 > The environmental consequences of NFTs can no longer go unaddressed. **ETH 2.0 still generates 10 million mcg CO2 per Mint!** *(Equivalent to charging your smartphone nine times).*